-Mindy is willing to admit that up until eight years ago she really never wanted a dog.
-Not growing up with them she had no idea the love and companionship a dog could give.
+Mindy is willing to admit that when she was younger she really never wanted a dog of her own.
+She liked animals, but not growing up with them she had no idea the love and companionship a dog could give.
 Thanks to Molly's love of animals all of that changed.
 Watching Molly through her project inspired Mindy to want to do more also - and to support Molly with the creation of the P.A.W.S.
 Project Foundation.
 With Mindy's passion and extensive background in fundraising, public speaking and event planning she is thrilled to assist Molly's efforts to bring P.A.W.S.
 Project to a new level of success.
 This will facilitate the rescue of many more animals and bring much needed funding to organizations currently involved in rescue and sheltering.
 Mindy also spends time as kennel staff and an adoption coordinator for Great Dog Rescue NE, sits on the board of EARL'S Hope Rescue, and continues to volunteer weekly with Molly at Cape Ann Animal Aid.

 Riley is an eleven year old rescue from Tennessee.
 Riley's mom, Precious, was found on the side of a mountain by hikers just passing by, and they carried the pregnant Precious down to safety where she gave birth to six puppies.
 Precious and the puppies were transported north thanks to Great Dog Rescue New England.
 The Wogan family found Riley on their website at just five weeks old and she became their first dog.
 It was the love for Riley that first inspired the Wogan family to begin volunteering at a shelter in 2014, when Molly was only 9 years old.
 In Riley's honor they continue to volunteer at that shelter every week.